 We are a non-profit adoption agency that helps birth parents and families living in any state in the U.S. Since our founding in 1985, we have worked with thousands of birth parents and adopting families from all over the world and have completed over 900 successful placements.

-By reading the information below then using the chart at the bottom of this page you will find information about everything from child adoption, adoption agencies, financial and medical assistance programs, and support groups.
+By reading the information below then using the charts found in each section you will find information about everything from child adoption, adoption agencies, financial and medical assistance programs, and support groups.

 Birth Parents and Adopting Families

 Special Note for Birth Mothers - We have a section especially to assist you with everything from health and nutrition, to state and federal government medical and financial assistance.
 We will help you whether you are parenting or are thinking of placing your child for adoption.
 Please click the link [ Help For Birth Mothers] for information on how we can help you.

 Special Note for Adopting Families - If you are looking for information on how to adopt, on adoption laws, about adoption agencies, the types of adoption, government programs or anything regarding child adoption, including how we at Adoption Services can help you, please read the sections below and then select your state of residence from the chart at the bottom of this page.

 Domestic adoption involves adopting a US citizen/baby.
 If you both reside in the same state it is termed a domestic intrastate adoption and if you and the child reside in different states it is termed a domestic interstate adoption.
 The details of the process depend on the state(s) involved as well as the age and degree of cooperation of the birth mother and birth father.

 The types of adoption include domestic or international adoption as mentioned above, but there are also several additional choices; e.g., a licensed child adoption agency a private adoption or adoption through a facilitator or from foster care.
 Then there is open adoption or closed adoption.
 It is very important that before you start the adoption process that you to learn and understand the consequences and possible outcomes of each of these types of adoption.